Afreen-a/TwiLog/README.md

 - Editor to write the blogs.
 - Tweet web intent - to share your blog on twitter.
-- Can add headings, paragrahs, images and cover page to your blogs.
+- Can add headings, paragraphs, images and cover page to your blogs.
 - Displays publish date of blogs.
 - Reponsive and dynamic blog pages.